 Price: From $96,258 Drive Away

-But no matter which you choose, standard equipment is solid, with virtually everything being powered: seats, tailgate etc, as well as Porsche’s rather excellent infotainment system.
+Standard equipment is solid, with virtually everything being powered: seats, tailgate etc, as well as Porsche’s rather excellent infotainment system.
 In true Porsche style, you get plenty of customisable options to choose from, including a generous selection of exterior and interior colours, alloy wheels and various other modifications to the chassis and overall ride.
 And, if you can afford it, definitely add the Burmester sound system, it sounds bloody marvellous.

 - Cheapest entry into the Porsche family